 Arbitration

-Arbitration in North Carolina is another alternative dispute resolution process.
-Arbitration involves retaining an arbitrator, or private judge, to resolve your dispute in the privacy of a business office.
-The arbitrator acts in the same manner as a judge, regulating the exchange of information, hearing arguments from both sides, and ultimately ruling on disputed issues.
+Arbitration in North Carolina is another form of alternative dispute resolution available.
+In arbitration, the parties retain a neutral third party—essentially a private judge—to resolve their dispute outside the courtroom, typically in the privacy of a law office or conference setting.
+The arbitrator manages the exchange of information, hears arguments from both sides, and issues a binding decision on the disputed issues.

-Both parties must agree to arbitration and sign a binding arbitration agreement that names the arbitrator, designates the issues which the arbitrator will be asked to rule on, and spells out any limitations to the arbitrator’s authority.
+Both parties must agree to arbitration in advance by signing a written arbitration agreement.
+This agreement identifies the arbitrator, defines the scope of the issues to be decided, and outlines any limitations on the arbitrator’s authority.

 Med-Arb